KJ-Liao/Shoebill/README.md

 This step generates 830 structural and sequence-derived features.

-Detailed feature definitions and computational procedures are provided in Supplementary File 2.
+Detailed feature definitions and computational procedures are provided in Supplementary_File/Supplementary_File_2.

---
+---

 ### Crystallization propensity prediction